ahuggins/event-test/readme.md

 ## Installing

+### Composer
-You will need to have Composer installed. https://getcomposer.org/
+You will need to have [Composer](https://getcomposer.org/) installed.

 Anytime you do a pull, remember to run Composer Update.

 Familiarity with Laravel and running Migrations and Seeds is going to help.

+### Vagrant
-A Vagrant file is provided, so you should be able to pull master, command line into the folder and run Vagrant Up...assuming you have Vagrant and Virtual Box installed: http://www.vagrantup.com/  and https://www.virtualbox.org/
+A Vagrant file is provided, so you should be able to pull master, command line into the folder and run Vagrant Up...assuming you have Vagrant and Virtual Box installed: [Vagrant](http://www.vagrantup.com/)  and [Virtual Box](https://www.virtualbox.org/)

 I would also recommend using Homestead provided by Laravel.
-A great article on how to set that up is here: http://scotch.io/tutorials/php/getting-started-with-laravel-homestead    Recommended because you can run multiple sites on the one VM versus having a different VM for each site.
-Saves resources on your local computer.
+A great article on how to set that up is [here](http://scotch.io/tutorials/php/getting-started-with-laravel-homestead)

+### Database
 Be aware, that when using Homestead, your Laravel application will be running in local mode on it.
 Therefore you should set up a DB according to the config in the app/config/local/database.php file.
 If you use the Vagrant file in the root of the project, you would probably need to setup a DB following the app/config/database.php file.

+### Environment Settings
+I will be adding this as soon as I figure out what the hell Andy did.

 -- This section may not be complete.
 So if any other contributors would like to elaborate...feel free.